rajprogrammerbd/coding_problems_solved/docs/SystemDesign/index.md

 11. Performance measurement

 * **What is transmission link and transmission media?** Simply put, transmission media is the physical substance that carries the data, and the transmission link is the specific route the data takes.

+* **What is Transmission delay** The time it takes to place a packet on the transmission link is the transmission delay.